-At Microsoft, we build monorepos with hundreds of projects and developers.
+At Microsoft, we build monorepos with hundreds of projects.
 Rush's unique installation strategy produces a single shrinkwrap/lock file for all your projects that installs extremely fast.
 Rush supports parallel builds, subset builds, and incremental builds.
 Distributed multi-machine builds are coming soon!

 Rush provides many mechanisms for onboarding newcomers and coordinating collaboration between teams.
 Repo policies allow new package dependencies to be reviewed before they are accepted.
 Rush can enforce consistent dependency versions across your repo.
 Different subsets of projects can publish separately with lockstep or independent versioning strategies, private releases, and so forth.